test-fullautomation/testresultwebapp/README.md

 Multimedia](https://www.bosch.de/unser-unternehmen/bosch-in-deutschland/hildesheim/)
 and was open sourced in 2020.

 ## Usage

 [TRWebApp](https://github.com/test-fullautomation/testresultwebapp) has
-the main menu (on the top) which allow you to:
+the main menu (on the top) which allows you to:

 -   select the branch, variant, version or component for views/comparison.